cento0831/personal-task-calendar/README.md

 Technical Details:

 Frontend: The app is built using HTML for structure and CSS for styling.
-The minimalist design is achieved through thoughtful use of colors, fonts, and smooth animations.

 Calendar: The interactive calendar is powered by the FullCalendar library, allowing for dynamic task display and navigation.